We take fraud seriously at Vodafone, and we’re committed to helping you if you suspect that you’ve been a victim of fraud.

 Online fraud generally involves phishing, which as an attempt to get private or personal details by pretending to be a legitimate entity.
 Phishing websites, emails and text messages can be difficult to spot.
 Try to look out for incorrect spelling and grammar, and poor layout, imagery and styling.

-If you receive a call, letter, email, text message or other communication that claims to be from Vodafone and you suspect it may be a scam or hoax, give us a call on 1300 650 410.
+If you receive a call, letter, email, text message or other communication that claims to be from Vodafone and you suspect it may be a scam or hoax, chat to us 24/7 in the My Vodafone app (for the best experience) or on this page.
+You can also call us on 1300 650 410.

 If you receive an email or text message that is unknown, unsolicited or you suspect to be fraudulent, including messages with a one-time code that you didn’t initiate, this is what we advise: